kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 <Image src="/img/kuzu-cdkg/rag-chatbot-ui.gif" />

 That's it!
-We've successfully built a Graph RAG application on top of a Kùzu database that can answer questions about the data via a chatbot interface.
+We've successfully built a Graph RAG application on top of a Kuzu database that can answer questions about the data via a chatbot interface.

 ## Limitations and future work